sagemath/sagewiki_to_gh-2022-10-10/IftikharBurhanuddin.md

   http://www-scf.usc.edu/~burhanud   http://sage.math.washington.edu/home/burhanud

-I am working/plan to work on wrt to SAGE are:
+Stuff I am working/plan to work on wrt to SAGE are:

 * Editing the SAGE programming guide in time for the release of sage-2.0